vengateshm/firestore_recyclerview_adapter/README.md

 # firestore-recyclerview-adapter
-This sample app uses firestore recycler view adapter to list the items in RecyclerView widget.
+This sample app uses the below firestore recycler adapters to list the items in RecyclerView widget

+* **FirestoreRecyclerAdapter**
+  * Listens to live changes under a collection(document insert/update/delete in a collection)
+  * Does not support pagination

+* **FirestorePagingAdapter**
+  * Supports pagination
+  * Does not listen to live changes under a collection(document insert/update/delete in a collection)

 Data is fetched from firestore database.
 Make sure you register your app in firebase and add google_services.json file inside app directory.

 **References**